Klugh/klugh.github.io/index.md

 My passion lies in improving team performance, software quality, and productivity through effective integration of software engineering, Agile, and DevOps practices.
 I am a big proponent of optimizing software delivery by running applications and services on self-managed containers, which is clearly the biggest advancement in DevOps to date.

-## Technical Training & Development
+## Technical Training & Development Facilitation

 The following is a list of courses I teach on a regular basis to uplift team capabilities:

 **Enhancing Software Testability**<br>
-This class examines how to improve the testability of software throughout the development lifecycle; whether through Agile, SAFe, RUP, or Waterfall methodologies.
-By examining the attributes of testable software, various methods are reviewed which enhance requirements, designs, code, and tests themselves to improve testability.
+Software testability is impacted by practices throughout the development lifecycle.
+This class teaches engineering principles which greatly increase software testability, thereby raising code quality, test coverage, test effectiveness, and productivity, while reducing testing time, defects, and time to market.
+Methods for enhancing testability of requirements, design, and software components are taught, along with practices to best utilize test doubles.

 **Principles & Practices of Test-Driven Development**<br>
 This class teaches the principles and practices of Test-Driven Development (TDD) and demonstrates how proper software design evolves through application of the eXtreme Programming principle of Test First.
 Unit testing principles are also covered, along with a thorough discussion on the benefits of TDD.An application is developed (from start to finish) during this class to explain step-by-step and demonstrate first-hand how a high quality, testable design evolves by applying the three laws of Test-Driven Development.